How can A.I. Help Your Business?

 A.I. isn’t restricted to online or big data businesses.
 It can be just as useful at cost-saving and improving yield in manual and traditional business.

-Cognitive technology for assessment management is software which works together with the electrical components in machinery.
+Cognitive technology for assessment management is software which works together with the electrical service components in machinery.
 The A.I. monitors sensor data, proactively orders machinery maintenance and assessment, and, in the event of potential damage or danger, can make real-time decisions, such as shutting down machinery in an emergency.

 Facebook continually improves its customer experience, a large part of which is its growing business market.
 As users spend more of their time on this social media website than any other, it is an essential source of advertising for businesses.